Affiliate Disclosure: By buying the products we recommend, you help keep the site alive. Read more.

 It’s two days before your taxes are due.
 You have a big box of receipts, pay stubs, invoices, and forms.
 And you don’t want to pay another late fee for filing after the deadline.
 What do you do?

 You could spend hundreds or thousands of dollars on an emergency tax session with an accountant.
-Or you could leverage the power of Excel to get everything in order.
+Or you could leverage the power of Microsoft Excel to get everything in order.
+Here are 5 formulas that can make your life easier during tax season.

 Let’s say you need to get tax information for three different people.
 This means you’ll need to make the same calculation on three different incomes.
 Let’s use VLOOKUP to speed up the process.
 Here’s the syntax we’ll use: